 Did Cecil ever see it?
 Whether he did or not, it seems to have had the result they wanted.
 From then on it appears that Sir Robert refrained from direct attacks.
-Forced to appear indifferent, it seems he did nothing to interfere with the publication of the play, for year after year, one edition after another was published, proclaiming its popularity as a written work as well as a theater experience.
-Aware that Oxford had health issues, Cecil may have figured that he would probably outlive him, so if no opportunity presented itself until then, he would simply appropriate his papers as he had Walsingham’s, Leicester’s, and Essex’s.
+Forced to appear indifferent, it seems he did nothing to interfere with the publication of the play, for, as professors Margaret Hotine and Pauline Croft have noted in articles in professional journals, one edition after another of the damning play was published, always following some new sting, some new appropriation of property or Court office into the possession of Robert Cecil.
+Aware that Oxford had health issues, Cecil figured that he would probably outlive him, so if no opportunity presented itself until then, he would simply appropriate his papers as he had Walsingham’s, Leicester’s, and Essex’s.

 When exactly did the Company unleash the play?
 There were six plays produced at Court the winter of 1596-97, all by the Lord Chamberlain’s Men, but it’s most unlikely that Richard III was one of them.
 More likely, aware that the Queen was preparing to call another session of Parliament, they held onto it until October or November, when at some point they sprang it on members from all over the nation gathered in the West End.
 With no theater available, it must have been produced in a hall in one of the great households along the Strand.
 At Raleigh’s Durham House?
 At Edgerton’s York House?
 Most likely perhaps, at Essex House, now fabulously refurbished and the gathering place for all those who detested Cecil.
 To make certain that the attack would not go unnoticed, they published it immediately, along with his recent revision of Richard II, both anonymous.